mikera/core.matrix/implementation-guide.md

 When control enters your implementation via one of the protocol functions, you don't know much about the type of the other arguments.
-This is particularly important when the other argument may be a matrix from a different core.matrix implementation.
+This is particularly important when the other argument may be a matrix from a different clojure.core.matrix implementation.

-Such operations in core.matrix are left to the discretion of the matrix implementation.
+Such operations in clojure.core.matrix are left to the discretion of the matrix implementation.
 You are required to
 either:

 - Perform the operation and return a valid result.